babylonhealth/ios-playbook/TechnicalDocuments/Proposals/BuildersToFunctions.md

 ## Alternatives considered

 Using Ilya's suggestion about structs with functions as properties, versus static free functions.
 The overall goals of the proposal are preserved and it provides flexibility for testing.

+---

+Decision made during the call:

+1. Popular Vote: Use/Move UserSession (not the entity, but what it represents), to `Current`. **Majority has approved.**
+2. Popular Vote: In favour of the original proposal to use static builder methods. **Majority has approved.**
+   1. Amendment to the original proposal: **by default** `FlowControllers` will only be injected with `Flows`, but if testing is deemed, then further dependencies can be passed.